-This SIS describes the format and content of the Dawn GS RDAthat.
-There is minimal processing done of the data collected.
-This archive is delivered to the PDS via the DSC by the Gravity Science Team.
-The DSC delivers the completed archives to PDS with the DATA_SET_ID of DAWN-A-RSS-CEGR-V1.0.

-The following data are archived:
+The Dawn GS RDA contains one type of observational radio science data (ODF) and six types of supplementary data that may be used for calibration.
+The data types are described briefly below.
+The earliest and latest ODF data for the two targets are

-ODF: Orbit Data Files; contain the minimally processed output of the closed-loop receiver, including Doppler.
+ODF: Orbit Data Files — many files from both Vesta and Ceres contain the minimally processed output of the closed-loop receiver, including range and Doppler.
 The earliest and latest ODF date for the two targets are

-.
+Vesta: from 2011-07-10T08:49:58 to 2012-09-05T19:17:08

+Ceres: from 2015-01-02T00:28:50 to 2016-09-06T10:15:09

+TNF: Tracking and Navigation Files — many files contain a wide range of radio tracking data types.
 Earliest and latest TNF data are

 Ceres: from 2018-06-06T16:35:14 to 2018-11-01T08:25:01

-APC: Antenna Phase Center file; contains the times when the phase center changes due to selection of a low gain antenna (default is the high gain antenna)
+APC: Antenna Phase Center file — one file for each target contains the times when the phase center changed due to selection of a low gain antenna (default was the high gain antenna)

-ION: Ionosphere calibration files; contains historical and predicted Earth ionosphere conditions
+ION: Ionosphere calibration files — approximately one file per month contains historical and predicted Earth ionosphere conditions

-SCM: Spacecraft mass report file; contain the spacecraft mass, center of mass, and propellant usage over time
+SCM: Spacecraft mass report file — one file for each target contains the spacecraft mass, center of mass, and propellant usage over time

-SFF: Small forces files; the phasethree files from the phase contain spacecraft thruster firing data
+SFF: Small forces files — two files from the Vesta phase and three files from the Ceres phase contain spacecraft thruster firing data

-TRO: Troposphere calibration files; contain historical and predicted Earth troposphere conditions
+TRO: Troposphere calibration files — approximately one file per month contains historical and predicted Earth troposphere conditions

-WEA: DSN weather files; contain the weather conditions at each ;;tracking station
+WEA: DSN weather files — a few files for each phase contain the half-hourly weather conditions at each DSN communication complex (located near Barstow, CA; Canberra, Australia; and Madrid, Spain)

 References